-Digital currencies are measured using level two fair values, determined by taking the rate from www.cryptocompare.com.
+Digital currencies are measured using level two fair values.

 Digital currency prices are affected by various forces including global supply and demand, interest rates, exchange rates, inflation or deflation and the global political and economic conditions.
 The profitability of the Company is directly related to the current and future market price of coins; in addition, the Company may not be able liquidate its inventory of digital currency at its desired price if required.
 A decline in the market prices for coins could negatively impact the Company's future operations.
 The Company has not hedged the conversion of any of its coin sales or future mining of digital currencies.